UltraByteSoftwares/markdown-it-ultree/README.md

 # About

-A plugin for [markdown-it](https://github.com/markdown-it/markdown-it) to render nested tree structures in markdown.
-The tree is implemented as an unordered-list i.e. `<ul>` HTML element.
+A markdown tree plugin for [markdown-it](https://github.com/markdown-it/markdown-it) parser to render collapsible (foldable) trees.
+The tree is rendered as an unordered-list HTML element.

 # Installation